Skip to content

 Paragraph 2+: Expansion, context, examples

-We use exactly this same pattern in our articles on GEO and the differences between SEO and GEO.
+That's not theory — it's exactly the pattern we use in our own articles on GEO and the differences between SEO and GEO, and in the paragraph you just read.

 3. Answer Questions Directly

 AI Overviews most frequently appear for informational queries — questions starting with "what is," "how," "why," "how much does it cost."
-Optimize your content for these queries:
+Each query type has its own optimal answer format, so it's worth recognizing which one you're dealing with before you sit down to write:

 Query TypeExampleOptimal Answer Format